savannahmarshall/Logo-Builder/README.md

 ## Usage

-To use this application, start by confirming that Node.js is installed on your machine.
-The official Node.js website is linked above in the installation section.
-Navigate to the correct folder and type "npm install inquirer@8.2.4" into the command-line, followed by "npm install --save-dev jest".
-To initialize the prompts, type "node index.js".
-Fill out your answers to the questions.
-Finally, navigate to "logo.svg" which is located inside the "examples" file.
-Right click on the file and select "reveal in file explorer," right click once more on "logo" and press "open with" and choose your desired browser.
-You should now be able to view the logo in the browser with the text you entered, your selected shape, shape color and text color.
+To use this application, follow these steps:

+1. Ensure Node.js is Installed: Confirm that Node.js is installed on your machine.
+If not, download and install it from the official Node.js website.

+2. Install Dependencies: Navigate to the project folder in your command line and run the following commands to install the necessary dependencies:
+   * npm install inquirer@8.2.4
+   * npm install --save-dev jest
+3. Run the Application: Initialize the command-line prompts by typing:
+   * node index.js
+4. Answer Prompts: Follow the prompts to enter your text (up to three characters), select your desired shape and colors.
+5. View the Generated Logo: The generated logo will be saved as logo.svg inside the examples folder.
+To view it:
+    * Navigate to the examples folder.
+    * Right-click on logo.svg and select "Reveal in File Explorer."
+    * Right-click on logo.svg again, choose "Open with," and select your preferred browser.

 Please click [here]() to view a demo on how to use this application.